Nilratan Sircar: Academic clubs and societies

 Sircar served as the President of the Calcutta Medical Club and was for many years remained the Editor-In-Chief of its Journal.
 He was also one of the founders of the Physiological Society of India established in 1934.
 During the anti-partition movement in Bengal, Sircar became involved in establishing the National Council of Education.
 In 1906, Taraknath Pandit and Dr Sircar launched the Society for the Promotion of Technical Education which established the Bengal Technical Institute.

 Political life

-This was also a time of great enormous political turmoil in the Indian subcontinent.
+This was also a time of enormous political turmoil in the Indian subcontinent.
 The Independence movement was slowly but surely gaining momentum and here too, Sircar was at the helm of affairs.
 He was closely associated with several leading luminaries of that time, including Rabindranath Tagore, Mahatma Gandhi, Jagdish Chandra Bose, Motilal Nehru, Deshbandhu Chittaranjan Das and Netaji Subhas Chandra Bose.
 He was a member of the Indian National Congress between 1890 and 1919, Sircar also served as a member of the Bengal Legislative Congress under the reform scheme.